Tony Huge

 Certain compounds dramatically amplify the hyperplastic response.
 Growth hormone and IGF-1 are the primary drivers — they directly stimulate satellite cell proliferation and fusion.
 This is why athletes who use GH experience a different quality of muscle growth than those using only androgenic compounds.
 Androgens make existing fibers bigger.
 GH creates new fibers and new nuclei.

 Insulin, particularly when combined with GH, creates a synergistic environment for hyperplasia by driving nutrients into cells and amplifying IGF-1 signaling.
 Peptides like MGF (Mechano Growth Factor) specifically target satellite cell activation in response to mechanical damage.
+This process is a direct application of the Tony Huge Laws of Biochemistry Physics, where specific hormonal and mechanical signals are required to push cellular machinery past its normal limits and into a state of permanent architectural change.

 The Practical Protocol